Finding the Best Places to Retire Since 2006!

 Notes: Residents are politically active.
-The city has the highest per capita number of bicycle riders in the country and has grown by 5% in the last decade.
+The city has the highest per capita number of bicycle riders in the country and has grown 6% during the last decade.
 OSU has a party reputation.
 Home prices have increased 17% since a year ago.

 Recommended as a Retirement Spot?
 Yes